-Enddistracteddriving.org describes distracted driving as any activity which diverts a driver’s attention away from the task of driving, offering the following distracted driving statistics:
+Enddistracteddriving.org describes distracted driving as any activity that diverts a driver’s attention away from the task of driving, offering the following distracted driving statistics:

-- The NHTSA estimates that 3,450 lives were lost on U.S. roadways in 2016 as a result of distracted driving.
+- The NHTSA estimates that 3,450 lives were lost in U.S. car accidents in 2016 as a result of distracted driving.

 - Distracted driving collisions are very underreported; few people who are involved in a car collision want to admit they were distracted.

 - Teen drivers are even more likely than adult drivers to be distracted while behind the wheel, particularly when other teens are also in the car.

 - The University of Utah found that drivers are just as impaired when they drive and talk on a cell phone as when they drive while intoxicated, with a BAC of 0.08 percent.

 - The same University of Utah study found that those who talk on their cell phone while driving are 5.36 times more likely to be involved in a car accident.

 - Virginia Tech Transportation Institute found that sending or reading a text message increases the risk of a collision or near-collision by twenty-three times.

 - When you send or read a text, your eyes are off the road for at least five seconds—long enough to cover a football field while traveling at 55 mph.(NHTSA)

 - The AAA Foundation for Traffic Safety found that while more than 84 percent of drivers recognize the dangers of sending or reading texts while driving—and find the risk “unacceptable”—36 percent of these same people admit they sometimes read or send a text or e-mail while driving.